Redemptions & Rollovers

 Redemption History

 The first tranche of redemptions occurred in 2013 at $10.50/share.
 Approximately $500K was available and a limited number of investors were able to rollover their shares.
 The second opportunity occurred in October, 2017 at $13.00/share.
 Approximately $3 million was redeemed.
 The third round of redemptions took place in August, 2018 at $14.50/share.
 Approximately $1.3 million was redeemed.
 In May, 2019, a fourth round was completed at $19.50 per share for $3.17 million.
 In November, 2019, a fifth round was completed at $21.00 per share for $1.1 million.
 In November, 2020, a sixth round was completed at $22.00 per share for $1.6 million.
-In November, 2021, a seventh round was completed at $25.00 per share for a total of $1.2 million in redemptions.
-In February, 2023, an eight round at $27.00 per share was completed for $400K.
+In November, 2021, a seventh round was completed at $25.00 per share for a total of $1.19 million in redemptions.
+In December, 2022, an eighth round at $27.00 per share was completed for $397K.
+In December 2023, a ninth round at $27.00 per share was completed for $824K.
+In November 2024, a tenth round at $27.50 was completed for $1.278M.
+In November 2025, an eleventh round was completed for $864K.